NICMx/Jool/doc/usr/en/usr-flags-atomic.md

 - Modes: Both (SIIT and Stateful)
 - Translation direction: IPv6 to IPv4

-All IPv4 packets contain an Identification field.
-IPv6 packets only contain an Identification field if they have a Fragment header.
+IPv6 packets only contain an fragment identifier field if they contain a Fragment Header.
+All IPv4 packets contain a fragment identifier field.

+This flag dictates how this value should be set when a packet lacking identifier is being translated to IPv4.

+In pseudocode form:

-If the incoming IPv6 packet has a fragment header, the <a href="http://en.wikipedia.org/wiki/IPv4#Header" target="_blank">IPv4 header</a>'s Identification field is _always_ copied from the low-order bits of the IPv6 fragment header's Identification value.
+	If the incoming packet has a Fragment Header:

-Otherwise:

-- If `--genID` is OFF, the IPv4 header's Identification fields are set to zero.
-- If `--genID` is ON, the IPv4 headers' Identification fields are set randomly.
+		The fragment identifier is copied.
+	Else:
+		If --genID is ON:
+			The fragment identifier will be set randomly.
+		Else:
+			The fragment identifier will be zero.

 ### `--boostMTU`